Frequently Asked Questions

 12. What is the best time to talk to the teacher if I have a question?

 We would discourage parents from trying to talk to a teacher in the morning as they are busy preparing for the school day.
 We would advise you to speak to the teacher at the end of the school day after all the children have been dismissed.
 It would be advisable to make appointments with the school office for parents to see the class teacher or another member of staff.
 You can also talk to a member of staff via our Online Learning Platform (Tapestry for Year R and Class Dojo for the rest of the school).

 At Grundisburgh we encourage parents to get involved in various ways from attending trips to shared reading sessions.
 We also have themed curriculum weeks where we often invite parents in to help or special days such as Christmas Jumper Day and Decoration Day where we welcome your involvement!
 We have a fundraising team “Friends of Grundisburgh School'' (FOGS) and would welcome new members with new ideas and contacts.
-Please speak to Ms Dixon if you would like to get involved with FOGS and helping to fundraise for the school.
+Please speak to any member of FOGS if you would like to get involved with FOGS and helping to fundraise for the school.